kanso/kanso/docs/guides/adding_pretty_links.md

 ## Add the list for the lookup

-Now we have added the view and we need to replace the show function.
+Now you have added the view, the next step is to replace the show function.
 The show function is used to present a single document and parse that through the presentation template.
-If we want to lookup the document by slug, then we can't use the show, but should use a list instead.
+If you want to lookup the document by slug, then you can't use the show, but should use a list instead.
 The list will parse a view and present that using the presentation template.
-In this case we will only process the first document.
+In this case the list will only process the first document of the view.

-For this we need to add the following code to the <code>lists.js</code> file:
+For this add the following code to the <code>lists.js</code> file:

 <pre><code>exports.blogpost = function (head, req) {

     start({code: 200, headers: {'Content-Type': 'text/html'}});

-    // fetch row and set blogpost doc. var row = getRow();
+    // fetch row and set blogpost doc. var row = [];
+    if (row = getRow()) {
+    	//log('Found row, set the doc.');
-    var doc = row.doc;
+    	doc = row.doc
+    }
+    else {
+    	//log('Doc not found.');
+        return {
+    	    title: '404 - Not Found',
+	        content: templates.render('404.html', req, {})
+    	};
+    }

     // generate the markup for the blog post var content = templates.render('blogpost.html', req, doc);